The travel agency specialising in self guiding cycling and walking holidays!

 Night in Port en Bessin.

 From Port-en-Bessin, the day begins by following the coast eastwards.
 Very quickly, the route reaches Omaha Beach, one of the iconic beaches of the D-Day landings.
 Its wide stretches of sand and remnants of the Atlantic Wall evoke the intense fighting of June 1944.
 Not far from there, the American Cemetery at Colleville-sur-Mer pays tribute to the thousands of soldiers who fell for the Liberation, offering a place for reflection and remembrance.The route then continues to Pointe du Hoc, a spectacular cliff overlooking the sea, where American Rangers scaled the cliffs to take German positions.
-The craters and bunkers are a reminder of the violence of the fighting, while the views of the coastline offer an impressive panorama of the Normandy coast.Leaving the sea behind, the route crosses the Normandy countryside, between meadows, hedges and small traditional farms, before arriving at Isigny sur Mer, a charming little town known for its dairy products and its quiet river port.
+The craters and bunkers are a reminder of the violence of the fighting, while the views of the coastline offer an impressive panorama of the Normandy coast.Leaving the sea behind, the route crosses the Normandy countryside, between meadows, hedges and small traditional farms, before arriving Carentan, the Capitale of the Natural Park.

-DAY 5: Isigny to Saint Vaast la Hougue
+DAY 5: Carentan to Saint Vaast la Hougue

 Night in Saint Vaast la Hougue